 The Pacific Northwest, Columbia River Corridor, will become a significant area for the aviation and biofuel industry:

 - by embracing a project focused on the benefits to the multi-municipality economic opportunities,

 - identifying the long-term upside to local woody biomass feedstock supply sources,

-- being able to meet increasing governmental mandates and regulations regarding sustainable aviation fuels,
+- being able to meet increasing governmental mandates and regulations regarding sustainable aviation and biofuel,

 - building a positive political climate for a cleaner environment,

-- and positively accepted and acknowledged by the people of Washington.
+- and positively accepted and acknowledged by the people of the Pacific Northwest.

-In more recent news, Delta has entered into one of the largest airline offtake agreements of its kind to purchase sustainable aviation fuel from NWABF.
+In more recent news, Delta has entered into one of the largest airline offtake agreements of its kind to purchase sustainable aviation and biofuel from NWABF.

 “We are very excited to deepen our work with Delta Air Lines and both of our world-class teams to improve sustainability.
 Our fuel project and agreement will bolster Delta as a key leader in the renewable sustainable aviation fuel industry.”

 Dave Smoot, Head of Northwest Advanced Bio-Fuels